checkdigit/asyncerator/README.md

 }
 ```

-It is straightforward to create custom operators, and mix with streams, but it is important to note how they relate to
+It is straightforward to create custom operators and mix with streams, but it is important to note how they relate to
 streams:

 - returning (exiting) out of the function is equivalent to the `end` event of a stream.
 The pipeline will complete.